ranjancse26/Stratis-SaleDeedRegistry/README.md

 ## Sale Deed Registry Wallet

 The SaleDeedRegistry.Wallet is a Windows Forms project created for managing the Stratis Wallet using the Stratis Node V1 Wallet API.
 It's used for creating a new wallet, loading the loading to make sure it's good.
 One can also restore wallet or check balance.
 Verify the transaction by checking the history and then filtering the same.
-Lot many thing can be done using this wallet management app.
+A lot many things can be done using this wallet management app.

 Below are some of the application screenshots.